andy489/Data_Structures_and_Algorithms/Moving_Zeros.md

 	return 0;
 }
 ```

-*the task would be much more difficult if there were no conditions a) and b).
+*Remark: the task would be much more difficult if there were no conditions a) and b).
 They actually emphasize the basic principle of task analysis - the breakdown of smaller tasks.*